treethought/flask-assistant/docs/source/quick_start.rst

     Registering greeting intent
     {'status': {'errorType': 'success', 'code': 200}, 'id': 'be697c8a-539d-4905-81f2-44032261f715'}

-    Registering user-gender intent
+    Registering give-gender intent
     {'status': {'errorType': 'success', 'code': 200}, 'id': '9759acde-d5f4-4552-940c-884dbcd8c615'}

     Writing schema json to file

 Navigate to your agent's Intents section within the `API.AI Console`_.
-You will now see that the ``greeting``, ``user-gender`` and ``user-color`` intents have been registered.
+You will now see that the ``greeting``, ``give-gender`` and ``give-color`` intents have been registered.

-However, if you click on the ``user-gender`` intent, you'll see an error pop-up message that the `gender` entity hasn't been created.
+However, if you click on the ``give-gender`` intent, you'll see an error pop-up message that the `gender` entity hasn't been created.
 This is expected from the ``schema`` output message for the entities registration:

 ::
     Generating entity schema...